esctofreedom/happlicant-task/README.md

 # Happlicant Tech Task

 Hey!
-Thanks for taking the time to complete this short technical challenge.
+Thanks for taking the time to complete this technical challenge.
-This task is designed to take **around 1–2 hours**, and it’s an opportunity to show your **design sense**, **frontend skills**, and **attention to detail**.
+This task is designed to show your **design sense**, **frontend skills**, and **attention to detail**.

----

 ## Goal

 Build a simple **Company Management App**.

-The base project (Next.js + Shadcn + dummy API) is already set up for you — just focus on building the functionality and UI.
-You'll also find a type for Company in the types folder.
+The base project (Next.js + Shadcn) is already set up for you — just focus on building the functionality and UI.
+You'll also find a type for "Company" in the types folder.

----

 ## Requirements

 ### 1. Display Companies

-- Fetch and display the existing companies from the dummy API.
+- Fetch and display the existing companies - you can start with the dummyData.json file
 - Show them in a **table** or **card grid** (bonus: build and toggle between the two views).

 ### 2. Add Companies